 Periogard Side Effects

-Note: This page contains side effects data for the generic drug chlorhexidine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Periogard.
+Note: This document contains side effect information about chlorhexidine topical.
+Some of the dosage forms listed on this page may not apply to the brand name Periogard.

 For the Consumer

 Applies to chlorhexidine topical: oral liquid, oral solution

 Along with its needed effects, chlorhexidine topical (the active ingredient contained in Periogard) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking chlorhexidine topical:

 - Signs of allergic reaction (nasal congestion; shortness of breath or troubled breathing; skin rash, hives, or itching; or swelling of face